mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 7200 vs 1000 RPM

-The Fractal Design Node 304 has six drive bays, so I decided to start with four 8 TB disks to give myself room for expansion later.
+The Fractal Design Node 304 has six drive bays, so I decided to start with four 8 TB disks.
 With raidz1, that would give me 22.5 TB of usable storage to start.
-A fifth disk would bring me to 30.9 TB, and a sixth would get me 37 TB, so this should last me a while.
+When I need to expand in the future, a fifth disk will bring me to 30.9 TB, and a sixth would get me 37 TB.

 Price.
 For a 8 TB drive, you can pay anywhere from $130 to $400 per disk.
 For a server with four disks, that's a difference of $1k, so those price differences matter.

-I cho
+I chose the [Toshiba N300](https://www.newegg.com/toshiba-n300-hdwg480xzsta-8tb/p/N82E16822149793) (left) and [Seagate IronWolf](https://www.newegg.com/seagate-ironwolf-st8000vn004-8tb/p/N82E16822184796).
+I saw positive reviews of these drives on the TrueNAS forums as well as on reddit.
+Both models sold for $180-190, which was a good value for the storage space.

-{{<gallery caption="[Toshiba N300 HDWG480XZSTA 8TB 7200 RPM](https://www.newegg.com/toshiba-n300-hdwg480xzsta-8tb/p/N82E16822149793) (left) and [Seagate IronWolf 8TB NAS Hard Drive 7200 RPM](https://www.newegg.com/seagate-ironwolf-st8000vn004-8tb/p/N82E16822184796) (right)">}}
+{{<gallery caption="[Toshiba N300](https://www.newegg.com/toshiba-n300-hdwg480xzsta-8tb/p/N82E16822149793) (left) and [Seagate IronWolf](https://www.newegg.com/seagate-ironwolf-st8000vn004-8tb/p/N82E16822184796) (right)">}}
 {{<img src="toshiba-n300.jpg" alt="TODO" maxWidth="250px" hasBorder="true">}}
 {{<img src="seagate-ironwolf.jpg" alt="TODO" maxWidth="260px" hasBorder="true">}}
 {{</gallery>}}